Moving to Mobility: The Data Collection Checklist

 Adding mobile data collection to a workflow exposes places where the process can become more efficient.
 For example, with conditional questions on forms, it may be possible to capture data more intelligently than was possible before.
 By implementing this type of logic into your forms, certain questions appear based on answers to the previous questions, removing any questions that might be irrelevant.
 This makes it faster for the user to complete the form with the required data.

 Data collection can also be more dynamic, with real-time interactions with data sources to make the data collected more relevant to the workflow.
-Businesses that utilize mobile data collection solutions, such as mobile forms, have reported gaining access to data sooner, saving administrator hours, and lowering operations costs, among other benefits.
+Businesses that utilize mobile data collection solutions, such as mobile forms apps, have reported gaining access to data sooner, saving administrator hours, and lowering operations costs, among other benefits.

 Get Actionable Insights with Dashboards and Analytics